-(ii) Significant variations between estimates and actual results for the financial year
+(ii) Significant variations between actual revenues and expenditure for the financial year and revenues and expenditures for the immediately preceding financial year

 Details and reasons for significant variations between actual results with the corresponding items of the preceding year are detailed below.
 Significant variations are considered to be those greater than 5% and \$7,000.